mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 it is of course strongly anticipated that at least all working group sessions as well as BoFs and the administrative plenary of an IETF meeting provide an option for remote participation.

+Moreover, a free remote
-Moreover, in order to fully remove barriers to participation, any free registration option must offer the same degree of interactivity and functionality available to paid remote participants.
-Specifically, it must not be possible to identify participants that used the free option.
-However, of course this does not mean that all services must be provided for free to participants using the free registration option, but only those services that are provided as part of the regular registration.
-Offering additional services to a subset or all participants at an additional charge is still possible, e.g. if special needs are required.
-However, to promote inclusivity, it should also be considered if those services can also be offered without charge for those in need and who cannot afford the fee.
+participation option must offer the same functionality available to paid remote participants.
+In addition, it must not be possible to identify participants that used the free option and any data collected in administerting this option must be confidential.
+The free remote participation option must be clearly shown on the meeting website and registration page and the process to obtain a free registration should be explained.

-Further, the free option
-must be clearly and prominently listed on the meeting website and registration page.
-If the free option requires additional registration steps, such as applying for a fee waiver, those requirements should be clearly documented.
-Particularly, to avoid any potential negative implications on inclusivity, any personal information that is collected with respect to the use of the free remote participation option must be held confidential.

 # Financial Impact